johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 Note: This file loops over the four model/donor pool combinations, so to change the variables or states in the model you simply have to change the locals listed at the top.

+##### "Sensitivity Analysis.xlsx"

+This excel file is configured to create a set of figures based on the placebo test results and the post-estimation test results.
+Simply follow the READ ME tab and copy the correct data into the file to create the figures needed to assess the preformance of the sythentic control method.